CVS Health profit beats on higher prescription drug sales

-(Reuters) - Drugstore retailer CVS Health Corp (CVS.N) beat analyst estimates for adjusted quarterly profit on Wednesday as it sold more prescription drugs at its stores.
+(Reuters) - Drugstore retailer CVS Health Corp’s (CVS.N) adjusted quarterly profit topped analyst estimates on Wednesday as it sold more prescription drugs at its stores, sending its shares up 3.4 percent in premarket trading.

 CVS, which agreed to buy health insurer Aetna (AET.N) in a $69 billion deal in December, said it now expects the deal to close during the third quarter or early in the fourth quarter of 2018.